by Linda Rodriguez

 Poetry was shorter so I started writing poetry in those bits and pieces of time I could steal, and eventually some was published and then more.
 Finally, I had two books of poetry published to good reviews and even some awards.
 I was happy, but… I wanted to write novels, too.

 Ultimately, I had to leave my job for health reasons.
 After a period of getting my health stabilized, I had time to write, and I wrote a novel.
 This novel won a major competition and was published by a major Big Five publisher.
 It got tons of great reviews and won some national honors.
-I was happy with my editor and publicist and loved my book covers.
+I was happy with my editor and publicist and loved my book cover.

 My publishers were happy with the sales—for a first book.
 It didn’t put me in line for the New York Times bestseller list any time in the near future.
 And my publishers even wanted more books, but they didn’t want to pay much in the way of an advance for them.
 The whole industry had gone this way of drastically smaller advances, it seemed.
 I began to fret about sales, following the BookScan numbers and Amazon rankings all the time.
 Even as everything in my dream came true, I became depressed and stressed about my sales and my future.